Overview

 - Use table headers.

-- Avoid empty or merged cells.
+- Avoid empty, split, or merged cells.

 CATCH